In this guide

 What are the Capital on Tap rewards options?

-Capital on Tap offers two rewards schemes for its Business Credit Card The standard option comes without any monthly or yearly fees and allows you to earn 1% cashback on your business spending.
-Or you can opt to upgrade to the Business Rewards scheme, which costs £99 per year and lets you choose between earning cashback or Avios points.
+Capital on Tap offers 2 rewards schemes for its Business Credit Card.
+The standard option comes without any monthly or yearly fees and allows you to earn 1% cashback on your business spending.
+Or you can opt to upgrade to the Business Rewards scheme, which costs £99 per annum per year and lets you choose between earning cashback or Avios points.
 Plus, if you’re a new Capital on Tap customer, you could be eligible for 10,000 bonus points when you spend £5,000 in your first 3 months.

 How does Capital on Tap work?

 1. Apply online.
-Once you have compared a range of business cards, you can apply for a Capital on Tap Business Credit Card with no effect on your credit score.
+Once you have compared a range of business cards, you can apply for a Capital on Tap Business Credit Card online without affecting your personal credit score.
 Capital on Tap aims to let you know if you’ve been accepted within 2 minutes.

 2. Create an online account.
-Once approved, you’ll have access to tThe online portal, which allows you to keep track of your card’s spending and you can also manage your funds through Capital on Tap’s app.
+Once approved, you’ll have access to the online portal, which allows you to keep track of your card’s spending, and you can also manage your funds through Capital on Tap’s app.
 You can transfer funds via the online portal from day one.

 3. You get the card.
-The card is a Visa that will be posted to you.
-Capital on Tap says it should arrive within 2 working days but you won’t have to wait for your card to arrive to access the credit facility – you can log in and move funds from day one.
+Your physical Visa card will be posted to you.
+Capital on Tap says it should arrive within 2 working days.
+But the good news is you won’t have to wait for your card to arrive to access the credit facility – you can log in and move funds from day one.
+You can also generate virtual cards from day one for making purchases online.

 Am I eligible for a Capital on Tap card?